 As a producer, one of the biggest challenges of a film project is to complete financing.
-It starts with the looking for financing to develop a project, and then the actual production of the film, and finally, international marketing and distribution.
+It starts with looking for financing to develop a project, then the actual production of the film, and finally, international marketing and distribution.

-The search for financing can consist of assessing lending options, looking for potential equity investors, studying and applying for government incentive programs and film festival circuits.
+The search for financing can consist of assessing lending options, looking for potential equity investors, studying and applying for government incentive programs, and film festival circuits.
 On the other hand, there might be ways to bring down development and production costs by deferring budget payments and looking for alternative (and cheaper) production and filming locations.